aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 1. Modify the `workerNodeGroupsConfigurations[0].count` field with your desired changes.

-1. Commit the file to your git repository
+1. Commit the file to your Git repository

     ```bash
     git add eksa-cluster.yaml